 The provider had suitable numbers of dental instruments available for the clinical staff.
 The staff carried out manual cleaning of dental instruments prior to them being sterilised.
 We noted that this was carried out in three areas of the practice: the decontamination room, surgery one and surgery three.
 We found inconsistencies with the decontamination processes being followed in these areas.
 For example, wire brushes were being used in the decontamination room and surgery three.
 The water tap in the decontamination area in surgery three was not working so a kettle was being boiled to provide water for manual scrubbing.
 This presented a risk as instruments should be scrubbed in water not exceeding 45 degrees and the water temperature was not being recorded.
-The nurse did not wear a mask during the decontamination process observed in surgery three.
-The instruments were rinsed under running water and not submerged when being cleaned in surgery one.
 We also found cotton wool rolls and local anaesthetic loose in treatment room draws.
 We found that the flooring in surgery three was heavily cracked and not all areas of cabinetry were sufficiently sealed.
 These concerns were discussed with the infection control lead who advised that they would be rectified.